-Beverly Housing Authority is a public housing agency in Beverly, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Beverly Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Beverly Housing Authority serves Beverly.

-As of 11/14/2018, it is not known if Beverly Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 06/26/2022, it is not known if Beverly Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Beverly Housing Authority manages 380 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Beverly Housing Authority manages 384 active Housing Choice Vouchers.

 |Standard||Tenant Protection||Ported Out||Non-Elderly Disabled|